-The price of Nokia Oyj (NOK1V)’s Lumia 900, the smartphone the company is counting on to revive U.S. sales, was cut in half at AT&T Inc. (T) stores in a sign the device is struggling to lure users away from the iPhone and Android models.
+The price of Nokia Oyj (NOK1V)’s Lumia 900, the smartphone the company is counting on to revive U.S. sales, was cut in half at AT&T Inc. (T:US) stores in a sign the device is struggling to lure users away from the iPhone and Android models.

 Chief Executive Officer Stephen Elop has placed Nokia’s bets on the Lumia series, which uses Microsoft Corp.
-(MSFT)’s Windows Phone operating system, to stem declines in revenue and market share.
+(MSFT:US)’s Windows Phone operating system, to stem declines in revenue and market share.
 Lumia sales have been disappointing and the current versions risk becoming less attractive because they can’t be upgraded to run the Windows Phone 8 software due out later this year, said Michael Schroeder, a FIM Bank analyst in Helsinki.

 “Nokia cutting the price on the Lumia probably has to do with the phone not being compatible with the next version of the Windows Phone operating system and it needing to clear out its inventory,” Schroeder said in a phone interview.
 “Nobody will want to buy the current version once the new operating system is out.”